open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - `k8s.container.*`
 - `service.*`

-### What could this mean for chosing entities that belong on resource?
+### What could this mean for choosing entities that belong on resource?

 Let's look at an example of a container running in kubernetes, specifically EKS.